ImperialCollegeLondon/ReCoDE_IDMS/README.md

 This folder contains all the functions needed to run the Rmd file.
 As stated above, each function has a specific purpose and the functions are designed to be run in order.
 The functions are as follows:

-- *simulate_data.R*: A function to produce simulated reported incidence data using the model *model1_deSolve.R*.
+- *simulate_data.R*: Functions to produce simulated reported incidence data using the model *model1_deSolve.R* or *model2_deSolve.R*.
 Takes as input parameter values for the model.
 Outputs a data frame of solutions to the derivatives of all compartments at each time step.

-- *calc_sim_incidence.R*: A function to calculate the simulated reported incidence.
+- *calc_sim_incidence.R*: Functions to calculate the simulated reported incidence.
 Takes as input a data frame of solutions to the derivatives of all compartments at each time step.
 Outputs a data frame and ggplot of reported incidence over time.

-- *run_stan_models.R*: A function to fit a stan model.
+- *run_stan_models.R*: Function to fit a stan model.
 Uses the function *draw_init_values.R*.
-At minimum, takes as in put a list of data to fit the model and a stan model.
+At minimum, takes as in put a list of data to fit the model and a Stan model.
 Outputs a fitted stan model.

-- *draw_init_values.R*: A function sourced within *run_stan_models.R*  which generates a different starting values for each Markov chain.
-Takes as input a seed value and outputs an initial value for each parameter and each chain.
+- *draw_init_values.R*: Functions sourced within *run_stan_models.R*  which generates a different starting values for each Markov chain.
+Takes as input a seed value and the number of varaints the model is fitting to.
+Outputs an initial value for each parameter and each chain.

 - *diagnose_stan_fit.R*: a function to run diagnostics on a Stan fit.
-Takes as input a fitted  stan model and the parameters to check.
+Takes as input a fitted  Stan model and the parameters to check.
 Outputs the number of divergent transitions, diagnostic plots and parameter summary statistics.

 - *plot_model_fit.R*: a function to to plot the results of a fitted stan model against the data to which it was fit.
 Takes as input a fitted Stan model, the name of the variables to be plotted, and the simulated or observed data.

+- *compare_param_est.R*: a function to compare  parameter estimates between models or methods of solving ODEs, i.e., in order to check whether a Stan model is able to recover true parameter estimates from simulated data.
+Takes as input a vector of true parameter values, estimated posterior mean and 95% CrI from a Stan fit and parameter names.
+Outputs plots comparing parameter values.

 ### models: